 This Is SportsCenterThe This Is SportsCenter ads created from the mid-90s onward are 15 or 30 seconds of sports-related parody, some bordering on comedic genius.
 They tend to feature ESPN reporters interacting with random athletes and sports mascots are often just seen casually about the place.

 - Any ad that featured boxing analyst and anchorman Charley Steiner.
 To wit:

-- The ad where ESPN tested their Y2K upgrades... which crashes everything, starting a mass riot throughout the headquarters and ending with a shot of Charley - with warrior makeup, his tie on his head, and carrying an old-style lantern - screaming at the camera "FOLLOW ME!
+- The ad where ESPN tested their Y2K upgrades... which crashes everything, starting a mass riot throughout the headquarters (like showing Mark McGuire smashing a computer with a bat, the Rutgers Scarlet Knight stopping the UConn Husky from looting trophies, etc.) and ending with a shot of Charley - with warrior makeup, his tie on his head, and carrying an old-style lantern - screaming at the camera "FOLLOW ME!
 FOLLOW ME TO FREEDOM!"

 - The ad spoofing blockbuster trades, with ESPN trading with TV show Melrose Place.
 ESPN gets Andrew Shue, who handles anchoring duties with skill (note: he played college soccer as his athletic creds)... and Melrose gets Charley, who gets cast as the new pool boy.